mahimashanware/step/README.md

-# Google Student Training in Engineering Program for Mahima Shanware
+# Google Student Training in Engineering Program

+Hello!
+I'm Mahima Shanware, a Google STEP intern for summer 2020.
-This repo contains the projects you'll work on for the first half of STEP.
+This repo contains the projects I'll work on for the first half of STEP.
 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.

 To get started: